scarlettchenxy/tfa_squirrel_tracker/README.md

 ```

 # Map
-[Map View](https://my-project1-254718.appspot.com/map/)shows a map that displays the location of the squirrel sightings on an OpenStreets map.
+[Map View](https://my-project1-254718.appspot.com/map/) shows a map that displays the location of the squirrel sightings on an OpenStreets map.
 >Located at: /map
 Method: GET
 Use the [leaflet](https://leafletjs.com/) library for plotting

 # Sightings
+[Lists View](https://my-project1-254718.appspot.com/sightings/) is a view that lists all squirrel sightings with links to edit and add sightings
+>Located at: /sightings
+	Method: GET

 # Stats of squirrels